jarviscanada/jarvis_data_eng_BrandonDicicco/linux_sql/README.md

 `queries.sql`

 The three queries available in this file answer some relevant business questions regarding resource planning and system management:
 1. The first query lists all monitored hosts by the number of CPUs and memory size.
 This allows analysis of currently available resources.
 2. The second query retrieves the average memory used by each host over a 5-minute interval.
-This is useful and it allows analysis of usage and time patterns.
-For example, a network admin can see when each machine is most used, and determine when load is highest and lowest for load balancing.
+This is useful, and it allows analysis of usage and time patterns.
+For example, a network admin can see when each machine is most used and determine when the load is highest and lowest for load balancing.
-3. The third query determines how many data points were collected from `host_usage.sh` in every 5-minute interval.
+3. The third query determines how many data points are collected from host_usage.sh in every 5-minute interval.
 Since the script is supposed to collect information every minute, if less than 3 data points were collected, it can be assumed the host system is failing and requires maintenance.

 ## Database Modeling
-####Schema for 'host_info'
+#### Schema for 'host_info'

 Attribute | Type | Description
 --------- | -----| -----------